dorkodu/sage/sage.md

 A Sage schema must itself be internally valid.

-All entity types within a Sage schema must have unique, string names.
+All entity types within a Sage schema must have *unique, string names*.
 No two provided entity types may have the same name.
 No provided type may have a name which conflicts with any built in types.

 All items *(entities, their attributes and acts)* defined within a schema must not have a name which begins with ‘**@**‘ *(at symbol)*, as this is used exclusively by Sage’s introspection system.